 Picking: Use this chart or call ahead (651.439.3127) to find out what varieties are available to pick.
 The picking season lasts only a few weeks, but the orchard harvests summer, fall & winter apples available for purchase in their retail shop.

 Prices: Admission is free.
-A fee is levied for the following activities: hay bales/maze, John Deere trikes (free in August only!
-Otherwise, $1), the Honeycrisp Express train, wagon rides, and PYO apples.
+A fee is levied for the following activities: hay bales/maze, the Honeycrisp Express train, wagon rides, and PYO apples.